briankim113/briankim113.github.io/_pages/about.md

 Prior to joining USC, I received my B.S. in Computer Science from New York University Abu Dhabi (NYUAD), where I was advised by [Prof. Christina Pöpper](https://poepper.net/).

+You can find a comprehensive overview of my experiences in my [CV](https://drive.google.com/file/d/1vYMhmuqpDhews9zwUTwmF_xekgqTDyQt/view?usp=share_link).

 Recent News
 ======
 * *July 2024*: Our work on neural network verification of individual fairness has been accepted to [ICSE 2025](https://conf.researchr.org/home/icse-2025).
 See you in Ottawa, Canada!